KonradowyPL/planeTracker/README.md

 - `color` is the color of the plane trace in hex or from [Pillow's list of colors](https://pillow.readthedocs.io/en/latest/reference/ImageColor.html#color-names).
 - `embedColor` is the hex color of the sidebar of the embed.
 In this case, light blue.
 - `planes` is an array of plane registration numbers that you want to track.
+- `font` is path to ttf font file.
+If not specifed defeault one will be used.

 Now add mode: `live` or `summary` <br>
 Summary means checking once a day for all flights.
 To activate it simply add this to Your JSON